hyginn/qqid/README.md

 ```

 Taken by themselves, there are only on the order of 10<sup>6</sup> possible combinations of the Q-words.
 But we are not replacing the 128-bit number, we are just representing its first twenty bits differently, and none of the randomness gets lost.
 IDs that begin with different words are necessarily different.
 IDs that begin with the same words could be different - one needs to consider the rest of the ID.
-However the likelihood of them being different is small enough for any use case in which we ourselves would be looking at QQIDs; reasonably that would limit the number to, say, 1,000 IDs, and a thousand doublets of Q-words have a collision probability of less than 0.4 .
+However the likelihood of them having the same QQ head while actually having a different tail is small enough for any use case in which we would actually be looking at QQIDs with our own eyes; reasonably that would limit the number to, say, 1,000 IDs, and a thousand doublets of Q-words have a collision probability of less than 0.4 .

 ```R
 R > stats::pbirthday(n = 1000, classes = 1024^2, coincident = 2)